gregbkr/firebase-bigquery-gothacked/README.md

 # Gothacked?

 ## Overview
+More info: you can find an overview of that setup on my blog: https://greg.satoshi.tech/firebase-bigquery-to-query-1-billion-leaked-passwords/

 ### Scope
 Simple webpage where you can search in a DB if you credentials have been compromised.